apache/infrastructure-website/content/pages/asf-pelican-gettingstarted.md

 <!--- Review [ASF Pelican feature branches](asf-pelican-branches.html). --->

-3. In `theme/apache/templates`, update the theme's `base.html` to fit your site's requirements.
+3. The Apache Theme is at <a href="https://github.com/apache/template-site/tree/main/theme/apache/templates" target="_blank">theme/apache/templates</a>.
+Review [the theme instructions](asf-pelican-theme.html), then update the theme's `base.html` to fit your site's requirements.

    The example has the following frameworks.